bogdanvlviv/minitest-mock_expectations/README.md

 end
 ```

-In order to assert that the method will be called multiple times on the `object` in the block set `:times` option:
+To assert that the method will be called multiple times on the `object` in the block set `:times` option:

 ```ruby
 assert_called(@post, :title, times: 2) do